Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Most every guest enters Epcot through the main turnstiles at the front of the park coming into Future World.
 Did you know you can enter Epcot through the World Showcase, as well?
 It’s called International Gateway.

 This entrance is reserved for guests staying at the Boardwalk, the Swan and the Dolphin, the Yacht Club and the Beach Club.
-But you can also come through this way if you take a bus to one of these resorts or if you eat at one of these resorts then walk to Epcot.
+But if you’re not staying at these resorts, you can still use the International Gateway by doing the following:

-It’s not necessarily any more convenient but it is faster to get through as fewer people enter this way.
+It’s not necessarily any more convenient but it is quicker to get into the park since fewer people enter this way.
 If you’re looking into staying on property near Epcot, get more in-depth information on Epcot resorts & hotels here.

 #4.
 Take advantage of Free transportation